 Camping at Enchanted Rock State Park

 There aren’t many campsites at Enchanted Rock State Park, so you’ll need to make your reservations early.
-I tried to make reservations at 9:30am on the day reservations opened and most of the sites were already booked.
+I tried to make reservations at 9:30am on the day reservations opened (months in advance) and most of the sites were already booked.
 By 11am there weren’t any sites left, so set your calendar and plan ahead (reservations are available online 6 months in advance).
 If you’re lucky enough to reserve a campsite, then I’d recommend the following sites: 22, 25-28, and 30.
 All of these campsites will require a short walk from you car to the site but it’s not too far I promise.
+If you’re new to camping be sure to check out my tips for beginner campers, my recommended camping gear, and my camping checklist.